mposolda/keycloak-quickstarts/spring/rest-authz-resource-server/README.md

 Log in as the admin user to access the RHBK Administration Console.
 Username should be `admin` and password `admin`.

 Import the [realm configuration file](config/realm-import.json) to create a new realm called `quickstart`.
-For more details, see the RHBK documentation about how to [create a new realm](https://www.keycloak.org/docs/latest/server_admin/index.html#_create-realm). -- TODO: Replace with proper RHBK docs link.
+For more details, see the RHBK documentation about how to [create a new realm](https://access.redhat.com/documentation/en-us/red_hat_build_of_keycloak/22.0/server_administration_guide/index#proc-creating-a-realm_server_administration_guide).

 Build and Run the Quickstart
 -------------------------------